-Patients meet with one of our experienced occupational therapists during an initial evaluation session to assess their acuity, contrasts sensitivity, visual fields and binocularity and oculo-motor functions.
-The therapist may also conduct an ADL assessment, including independence in functional communication.
-Treatment may include safety education, training in the use of adaptive equipment and instruction in compensatory ADL techniques and visual motor training.
+Patients meet with one of our experienced occupational therapists during an initial evaluation session to assess their acuity, contrasts sensitivity, visual fields and binocularity and oculo-motor functions and visual processing skills.
+The therapist may also conduct an ADL assessment and will determine what activities you are having difficulty with.

-For more information, call 847.570.1260.
+For more information, please call 847.570.1260.